 He’s on a mission to start cooking.
 I know so because he paused momentarily from inhaling his food at the Thai restaurant we were at the other day and told me.
-This may not sound earth-shattering, but then you haven’t met my youngest brother.
 He’s seriously talented, has a great career, and is really good at throwing amazing parties (side note: if you ever meet him, definitely finagle an to invite one of his parties), but he hasn’t spent much time in the kitchen.

 But the lack of cooking skills, well, it’s not his fault.
 We cook a lot in my family, but he somehow missed that boat.
 Likely because when he was younger, I had my own budding cooking ambitions and was too busy using him as my human guinea pig — forcing him to taste my latest macaroni-and-cheese or cheesecake concoction — to teach him to cook.
 So, now, when he says he wants to cook, I listen.
 We’re starting out with this recipe because this is precisely what he was stuffing in his face back at that Thai restaurant.

 Ok, that’s not the only reason we’re starting with this recipe.
 It’s because lettuce wraps are easy and healthy yet aren’t another bland, boring recipe found in most beginner cookbooks.
 My thinking is to teach him what he already likes eating, so he’s way likely to make it again (like, when I’m not over his shoulder coaching him through his kitchen conquests).